Video Game Addiction: How Treatment Can Help

 • Set Boundaries Together: Work with your teen to set screen time limits and decide on alternate activities that they enjoy.
 Creating a plan together is important.

-• Seek Professional Guidance: Involving a therapist can provide structured support, helping you create a healthy balance for your teen.
+• Seek Professional Guidance: A therapist can provide your teen with structured support, helping you create a healthy balance for your teen.

 As a parent, balancing support with boundaries is essential.
 By working with a professional, you can navigate these changes together and help your teen develop healthier habits.